ekuecks/rcaml/README.md

 ```

 ###rcaml_to_ruby
-Takes an 'rcaml' file and converts it to valid ruby
+Takes an 'rcaml' file and converts it to valid ruby.

-Parameters: input_file, output_file=nil
+Parameters: input_file, output_file=nil.

-If you do not specify an output file, then it will overwrite the input file
+If you do not specify an output file, then it will overwrite the input file.

 ```ruby
 RCaml::rcaml_to_ruby "rcaml_file.rb", "output.rb"
 ```

 ###output.rb
 ```ruby
 def sum(lst)